-VEHICLE / TRACTOR PREPARATION
+TRACTOR PREPARATION

-Guarding: We recommend vehicles are fitted with cabs using safety glass windows and protective guarding when used with our machines.
-Fit Operator Guard (part no. 7313324) using the hooks provided.
+Fitting Tractor Guard: Use tractor with safety glass windows if possible and fit Operator guard (part no. 73 13 324) using the hooks provided.
 Shape mesh to cover all vulnerable areas.
-Remember the driver must be looking through mesh and/or polycarbonate glazing when viewing the flail head in any working position - unless the vehicle/ cab manufacturer can demonstrate that the penetration resistance is equivalent to, or higher than, that provided by mesh/polycarbonate glazing.
+Remember the driver must be looking through mesh and/or polycarbonate glazing when viewing the flail head in any working position - unless the tractor/cab manufacturer can demonstrate that the penetration resistance is equivalent to, or higher than, that provided by mesh/polycarbonate glazing.
 If the tractor has a roll bar only, a frame must be made to carry both mesh and polycarbonate glazing.
-The operator should also use personal protective equipment to reduce the risk of serious injury such as; eye protection (mesh visor to EN1731 or safety glasses to EN166), hearing protection to EN352, safety helmet to EN297, gloves, filter mask and high visibility clothing.